bowlingpinbird/cs230-project/README.md

 [Report](https://docs.google.com/document/d/18nHrEye83xhXy59o9LZ-YYStOAK56iI4_6ZLqQlfceY/edit) describing our methods, collaboration process, and conclusions.

-This repository is on public repository right now to allow graders to get a wider perspective on how we completed this project.
+This repository's visibility is set to public right now to allow graders to get a wider perspective on how we completed this project.
 The visibility was set to private until after the final sumission period passed.